ICEL-conference/ICEL9-data-analysis-workshop/README.md

 Hopefully this will present you with some insights into how this can be done, with some useful code-snippets and an attempt to present these comprehensible.

+> **Attention!**
+> Keep an eye on updates to this repository.
+The absolute final version of the code that will be used will be uploaded
+> at the latest on the 31<sup>st</sup> of August 2023 by 12:00 CET.
+This mean you can safely download the latest version
+> the night before the workshop.

 ## Requirements

 For the actual workshop you will need the following,